-Program here is intended in a very wide sense, and can include:
+- "Program" here is intended in a very wide sense, and can include: - Adaptation programs and projects awarded to national actors by multilateral climate funds such as the Green Climate Fund (GCF) or Adaptation Fund.
+This includes projects initiated or driven by international, national (Direct Access Entities) and sub-national entities (e.g. through Enhanced Direct Access). - Adaptation finance projects that are funded directly through grants to grass-roots or civil society entities, for example, the GEF Small Grant Program (SGP) or the Dedicated Grant Mechanism (DSM) under the Climate Investment Funds Forest Investment Program (FIP).

-- Adaptation programs and projects awarded to national actors by multilateral climate funds such as the Green Climate Fund (GCF) or Adaptation Fund.
-This includes projects initiated or driven by international, national (Direct Access Entities) and sub-national entities (e.g. through Enhanced Direct Access). - Adaptation finance projects that are funded directly through grants to grass-roots or civil society entities, for example, the GEF Small Grant Programme (SGP) or the Dedicated Grant Mechanism (DSM) under the Climate Investment Funds Forest Investment Program (FIP). - Adaptation finance projects funded directly through grants or loans by bilateral development agencies. - National programs based upon financial mechanisms for allocating adaptation financing directly to the local level, e.g. the Decentralised Climate Finance (DCF) model pioneered in Kenya, Mali, Senegal and Tanzania.
-A version of this is currently being scaled out as the Financing Locally Led Climate Action (FLLoCCA) program in Kenya. - National adaptation programs (and their constituent projects) financed through the UN
+- Adaptation finance projects funded directly through grants or loans by bilateral development agencies. - National programs based upon financial mechanisms for allocating adaptation financing directly to the local level, e.g. the Decentralised Climate Finance (DCF) model pioneered in Kenya, Mali, Senegal and Tanzania.
+A version of this is currently being scaled out as the Financing Locally Led Climate Action (FLLoCCA) program in Kenya. - National social protection programs (and their devolved implementing entities) with an adaptation component, such as MGNREGA in India.